-With the Mental Health Day (10th of October) approaching, here is a beautiful revelation from one of our authors about Gratitude.
+With the Mental Health Day (10th of October) approaching, here is a beautiful revelation from one of our writers about Gratitude.
 Many of us would have gone through this, and many might, eventually.

 Taking care of yourself does not mean physical wellbeing alone; mental wellness is essential too.
 We are happy that unlike decades earlier, people now are more open to becoming aware of mental health.